 The typical problems and challenges that arise with mismanaged master data are as follows:

 A part of this can be attributed to the manual error in data entry and maintenance, highlighting the need for automated data management systems.
-It can also stem from data redundancy and consolidating information from the various applications as mentioned above.
+It can also stem from data redundancy and consolidation of information from the various applications as mentioned above.

 Business Process Inefficiencies